theprogramingninja/theprogramingninja/README.md

  ### Hi there 👋

-I'm a passionate, creative, and hardworking full stack web developer 5 years plus’ experience.
+I'm a codeholic, creative, and hardworking full stack web developer 5 years plus’ experience.
 Open to handling any challenge in my way, I can make your website beautiful and fully functional.
 Experience in static, dynamic, and CMS websites.
 I have a strong background in front-end, back-end and project management.
 I have a deep understanding of technologies, platforms and approaches required to build a quality digital solution

 ## My Skills/Services include, but are not limited to:
 <ul>